CTFd/CTFd/README.md

 1. Make sure you have a Heroku account and have Heroku CLI installed
 2. run deploy-heroku.sh and follow the bouncing ball.
 You'll need to complete a login.
+3. Probably need to wait for 10 min or so after deploy for things to settle.
+Seems to be a one time thing.

 ## Steps to speed it up (paid tier)

 1. Upgrade to paid dynos, let it scale them
 2. Upgrade to paid redis
 3. Upgrade to paid JawsDB Maria
+4. Consider a CDN, Cloudflare free tier may help
-4. Don't forget to turn it all off again.
+5. Don't forget to turn it all off again.

 # ![](https://github.com/CTFd/CTFd/blob/master/CTFd/themes/core/static/img/logo.png?raw=true)